Skip to content

 Common Pitfalls

-Pitfall 2: Not handling connection drops - ❌ Wrong: Assume streaming connection never breaks - ✅ Right: Implement reconnect logic: exponential backoff, state tracking
+Not handling connection drops - ❌ Wrong: Assume the streaming connection never breaks. - ✅ Right: Implement reconnect/retry logic for long streams.